 Chess, when played beyond a basic skill level, is not a game about pieces; it’s about reading your opponent.

-This saying is very much applicable to patent prosecution where each written has an inherent risk of introducing rejections.
+This saying applies to patent prosecution, where each written document has an inherent risk of introducing rejections.
 Further, extended arguments are generally more expensive since they require additional time to draft and edit.
-For this reason, the better strategy is to present most efficient patentability arguments possible, to overcome the rejections given by an examiner.
+For this reason, the better strategy is to present the most efficient patentability arguments possible to overcome the rejections given by an examiner.

 The information on the prosecution history associated with US patent documents is very insightful.
-Studying the negotiations between an examiner and an applicant and how they impacted the claim scope associated with a patent can be a powerful method of overcoming the prior art.
+Studying the negotiations between an examiner and an applicant and how they impacted the claim scope associated with a patent can be a powerful method to overcome the prior art.

 - 101 patent rejection: the invention is not useful;